MichaelBelousov/graphl/docs/overview.md

 # Graphl Overview

-Graphl is a revolutionary programming language that bridges the gap between textual and visual programming through true **text-visual isomorphism**.
-This means you can seamlessly convert between text-based code and visual node graphs without losing any information or functionality.
+Graphl is an experimental programming language exploring the idea of **text-visual isomorphism** - the ability to seamlessly convert between text-based code and visual node graphs without losing information.

 ## What is Graphl?

-Graphl consists of two complementary representations:
+Graphl has two representations:

-- **Graphl**: A visual programming language consisting of graphs of linked nodes that represent execution and data flow
+- **Graphl**: A visual programming language using connected nodes to represent data and control flow
-- **Graphlt**: A textual programming language using S-expressions to define functions, variables, and types
+- **Graphlt**: A textual language using S-expressions (like Lisp) to define functions and data

-The key innovation is that these two representations are **isomorphic** - meaning they contain exactly the same information and can be converted back and forth without any loss of meaning or functionality.
+The core idea is that these two forms are **isomorphic** - they contain the same information and can be converted back and forth without loss.

-## Text-Visual Isomorphism

-Traditional visual programming languages often suffer from limitations:
-- Visual representations that can't express all the complexity of text-based code
-- One-way conversion from text to visual (but not back)
-- Loss of information when switching between representations

-Graphl solves these problems through its isomorphic design:
+## Why This Matters

+Most visual programming tools can only show simplified versions of code, or only work one way (text to visual).
+Graphl tries to solve this by:

-1. **Bidirectional conversion**: Any graphl visual program can be converted to graphlt text, and vice versa
+1. **Bidirectional conversion**: Any visual program can become text, and vice versa
-2. **Information preservation**: No data or logic is lost during conversion
-3. **Authoritative formatting**: Both representations have canonical formatting rules
-4. **Seamless workflow**: Developers can work in whichever representation suits their current task
+2. **No information loss**: Converting back and forth preserves all details
+3. **Choose your view**: Work visually when it helps, or in text when that's clearer

+## Current Status

+Graphl is in **early experimental** stages.
+It works, but it's rough around the edges.
+The core compiler, JavaScript SDK, and basic visual IDE are functional for simple programs.

 ## Core Features

 ### Lisp-like Foundation
-Graphl is built on a Lisp-like foundation with S-expressions, providing:
+Built on S-expressions with:
 - Simple, consistent syntax
-- Powerful macro system for graph transformations
-- Functional programming paradigms
+- Functional programming style
+- Basic macro system

-### WebAssembly Backend
+### WebAssembly Target
-The compiler targets WebAssembly, enabling:
+Compiles to WebAssembly for:
-- High-performance execution in browsers
+- Running in browsers
+- Decent performance
-- Easy integration with web applications
+- Easy integration with web apps
-- Portable deployment across platforms

 ### Visual IDE
-The embedded visual IDE provides:
+A working visual editor that:
+- Shows programs as connected nodes
-- Real-time conversion between text and visual representations
+- Converts between text and visual views
-- Interactive node-based editing
-- Integrated debugging and execution
+- Lets you run and debug programs

-### Macro System
-Graphl's macro system operates on graphs, enabling:
-- Emulation of other graph-based scripting systems
-- Visual SQL query building
-- Custom workflow engines
-- Domain-specific visual languages

-## Use Cases
+## What You Can Do Today

-### Educational Programming
+### Educational Use
-- Teach programming concepts through visual representation
+- Learn programming concepts through visual representation
-- Help students understand data flow and execution order
+- See how data flows through programs
-- Seamlessly transition between visual and textual thinking
+- Switch between visual and text views to understand both

-### Workflow Automation
-- Create visual workflows that compile to efficient WebAssembly
-- Build domain-specific visual languages for various industries
-- Enable non-programmers to create complex logic visually

-### Data Processing
+### Simple Programs
-- Visual data pipeline construction
-- Real-time data flow visualization
+- Write basic functions and algorithms
+- Work with numbers, strings, and booleans
-- Integration with existing data processing systems
+- Build simple data processing pipelines

-### Web Development
+### Web Integration
-- Embed visual programming directly in web applications
+- Embed the visual editor in web pages
-- Create interactive programming environments
-- Build visual configuration interfaces
+- Compile programs to WebAssembly
+- Call JavaScript functions from Graphl code

 ## Design Philosophy

-Graphl is designed with several key principles:
+Graphl is built around:

-1. **Isomorphism first**: Both representations must be equally expressive
+1. **Isomorphism first**: Both text and visual must be equally powerful
-2. **Lightweight**: Minimal overhead for browser deployment
-3. **Embeddable**: Easy integration into existing applications
+2. **Keep it simple**: Don't add features that break the core concept
+3. **Web-friendly**: Should work well in browsers
-4. **Interoperable**: Seamless integration with other WebAssembly modules
+4. **Interoperable**: Play nice with existing tools and languages
-5. **Extensible**: Powerful macro system for customization

 ## Getting Started

-To start using Graphl:
+To try Graphl:

-1. **Try the online IDE**: Visit [graphl.tech/app](https://graphl.tech/app) to experiment with the visual editor
+1. **Clone and build**: Follow the [Contributing Guide](./contributing.md) to set up the development environment
-2. **Use the JavaScript SDK**: Install `@graphl/compiler-js` to compile graphl programs in Node.js or browsers
+2. **Try the examples**: Look at the test programs in `lang-lib/lang-sdks/js/test/`
-3. **Embed the IDE**: Integrate the visual editor into your own applications
-4. **Explore examples**: Check out the test suite for comprehensive usage examples
+3. **Read the SDK docs**: Learn how to use the [JavaScript SDK](./javascript-sdk.md)
+4. **Experiment**: Try the visual editor with simple programs

-## Next Steps
+## What's Next

-- [JavaScript SDK Usage](./javascript-sdk.md) - Learn how to use the compiler programmatically
+- [JavaScript SDK Usage](./javascript-sdk.md) - How to use the compiler in your own projects
-- [IDE Integration](./ide-integration.md) - Embed the visual editor in your applications
+- [IDE Integration](./ide-integration.md) - Embedding the visual editor
 - [Contributing](./contributing.md) - Help improve Graphl
-- [Roadmap](./roadmap.md) - See what's coming next
+- [Roadmap](./roadmap.md) - What we're working on next

+## Limitations

+Graphl is experimental and has many limitations:
+- Small standard library
+- Basic type system
+- Simple IDE with limited features
+- No package system or module imports
+- Performance isn't optimized
+- Documentation is incomplete

+We're working on these, but progress is gradual.
+This is a learning project exploring what's possible with text-visual isomorphism.